BEFORE YOU GO...

 An ongoing investigation is being carried out with leading security firms to identify potential attack vectors.
 At present, there is no conclusive evidence available.
 The support team gathers the victims’ addresses as part of their efforts.

-MGA Issues 10 Warnings and Revokes 6 Licences of Gaming Operators
+MGA Issues 10 Warnings and Revokes 6 Licenses of Gaming Operators

 The Malta Gaming Authority (MGA) issued ten warnings and revoked six gambling licenses in 2022.
 The report indicates that the MGA imposed 16 administrative penalties and reached three regulatory settlements, resulting in a total fine of $191,907.